 Accessible Player Text Labels

 There are a few things you can change in the player settings.
-First, make sure the language of your course is set correctly so screen readers can display it properly.
+First, ensure your course’s language is set correctly so screen readers can display it properly.

 Second, you can customize the text for buttons and messages in the players to be more useful to your audience.
-You likely won’t need to do this but for some, it may be helpful.
+You likely won’t need to do this, but it may be helpful for some.

 Layer Dialog Option

 To make a layer a dialog layer, select the layer (label 1) and then click the settings button (label 2).
-Now you can change the behavior of the layer to a dialog layer (label 3).
+Now you can change the layer’s behavior to a dialog layer (label 3).
 When you select dialog, a few settings will change in the slide layer properties window.
-Now you can close the layer properties (label 4) and you will see the difference.
+Now you can close the layer properties (label 4), and you will see the difference.

 More Accessibility Resources

 There are endless accessibility resources online.
-If you search, then you will go down a rabbit hole of resources.
-This section includes a few of the resources we mentioned in this post as well as additional resources you can use for making more accessible training content.
+If you search, you will go down a rabbit hole of resources.
+This section includes a few of the resources we mentioned in this post and additional resources you can use to make training content more accessible.

 Since there are strict accessibility laws for certain organizations in the United States, Section 508 of the Rehabilitation Act of 1973 is helpful to at least know the basics.

-There’s also a Section 508 website that has a ton of accessibility training resources.
-You’ll find information about making all types of content more accessible including documents, PDFs, and more.
+There’s also a Section 508 website with many accessibility training resources.
+You’ll find information about making all content more accessible, including documents, PDFs, and more.
 We used this website to build our Word document accessibility checklist and corresponding post.
 The Section 508 resources are rich in information and important content.

 Wrap Up

-Now you should know the basics of accessibility for not only course development but also the web in general.
-For the most part, they’re the same and you can apply many of these to Articulate Rise courses too.
+Now you should know the basics of accessibility for course development and the web in general.
+For the most part, they are the same, and you can apply many of these to Articulate Rise courses, too.

-Creating accessible eLearning courses that take all of these things into account takes practice because there are so many things to keep in mind.
+Creating accessible eLearning courses that consider all these things takes practice because there are many things to remember.

 You should have a more accessible state of mind after reading the first section of this article.
-That helps give you some general pointers to keep in mind when designing content from color contrast to describing links.
+That helps give you some general pointers to remember when designing content, from color contrast to describing links.

 If you haven’t tried it already, I urge you to download a screen reader and try navigating the web using just the keyboard and screen reader.
-It will give you a new respect for those who must do it every day.
+It will give you a new respect for those who must do it daily.

-By using closed captions/subtitles you can make audio and video content more accessible too.
-Every part of a course’s content can be made more accessible with some foresight and a bit of extra work.
+By using closed captions/subtitles, you can make audio and video content more accessible, too.
+Every part of a course’s content can be made more accessible with foresight and some extra work.
 It’s work well worth it, though, because accessibility matters.

-Every custom eLearning course we develop goes through a rigorous process to make sure it’s accessible.
+Every custom eLearning course we develop goes through a rigorous process to ensure accessibility.
 If you’d like to work on your next project with an organization that takes accessibility and 508 and WCAG compliance seriously, schedule a free consultation because we’d love to discuss your next training project with you.